craftcms/docs/docs/nitro/2.x/usage.md

 # Project Setup

-Setting up sites and working with databasese after you’ve [installed](installation.md) Nitro.
+Setting up sites and working with databases after you’ve [installed](installation.md) Nitro.

 ## Setting Up Sites

 Nitro needs a few things in order to set up a site:

-- The web server within your Nitro machine needs to be configured to serve your site.
+- A container needs to be added to serve your site.
+- The container has to mount a local folder with your sites code.
 - Your system’s `hosts` file needs to be updated to associate your site’s hostname with Nitro.

 ### Adding a Site with `nitro add`